-Blockchain – everybody is talking about this technology, but did you know it is about to revolutionize the global trade in raw materials?
+Blockchain – everybody is talking about this technology, but did you know it is about to revolutionize global trade in raw materials?
 Blockchain can actually help make trade more sustainable, improve the lives of raw material suppliers and even reduce the environmental impact of production.

-Here you see Wirecard’s new blockchain-based use case in a nutshell:
+We recently shared this video introducing Wirecard’s new blockchain-based use case in a nutshell:

-So what exactly might change now?
+So what might change now?

-So as mentioned, a private blockchain is the basis, acting as a secure and transparent bookkeeping and reporting tool with added functionality.
+As mentioned, a private blockchain is the basis, acting as a secure and transparent bookkeeping and reporting tool with added functionality.
 This will be programmed into smart contracts, deciding the business logic for the interactions and transactions in the system.

 Source: Simply Explained / Nick Szabo

-So which economic potential do you see in your model?
+What economic potential do you see in your model?

 Thank you Jannis, and the best of success!